pace/openfsc-spec/1.0/openfsc-spec.md

 Direction: **Server → Client, Client → Server**

-Always the first message issued by both parties.
-Information about the available methods of the sending party.
+This is the first message always issued by both parties respectively, containing information about the available methods of the sending party.
 If an error occurs while receiving/processing the capabilities of the other party, the recipient should terminate the connection.
 Optionally he can send a **QUIT** message to provide extra information before triggering the disconnect.

 Arguments:

 - **Whitespace separated list of methods supported by the sending party**

+Please note that the list of capabilities is of variable (not fixed) length.

 ##### `CHARSET` (Encoding Method)